-Strategic lead generation and managing your sales pipeline are crucial for filling every stage with hot, sales qualified leads.
+Strategic lead generation and sales pipeline management are crucial for filling every stage with hot, sales qualified leads.
 By being proactive, sales managers and frontline salespeople can consistently generate reliable streams of new prospects and avoid the all-too-familiar feast and famine nature of selling.

 With more competition than ever, it's imperative to make the most of every sales opportunity.
-Technology, people-centric company culture and standardized processes are the best tools to help you streamline operations, gain deeper insights into your target audience and fill that pipeline.
+Technology, a people-centric company culture, and standardized processes are the best strategies to help you streamline operations, gain deeper insights into your target audience, and fill the sales pipeline.

 How To Prepare for Increasing Your Sales Pipeline

 With digital transformation firmly taking hold, the highest-performing companies no longer rely on guesswork to make decisions.
 Gathering hard data and using analytic tools is a more accurate and effective approach to maximizing growth.
 As such, there's plenty of preparation involved before you start building your business' sales pipeline.

 Top-heavy pipelines are common, with ample new opportunities that the number of conversions doesn't reflect.
 Bottom-heavy pipelines are less common but also drain revenue.
 Having more closes than prospects might feel good short term, but it's a volatile situation to be in and makes accurate sales forecasting almost impossible.

 The key to a consistently full pipeline is flow.
 Minimize pain points and stagnation, with unqualified leads filtered out as quickly as possible.
 Before building a sales pipeline, business leaders need an intricate understanding of the following: